Year-in-Review: 7 Proposed States That Scaled Second Reading in 2025

 Presidency breaks silence as Atiku, Obi knock alleged tax law alterations

-Senator Ned shares post with map of Anioma state
+Senator Ned shares map of Anioma State

-The senator reposted a message on X titled Let Anioma State Be, written by Sylvester Monye, which outlines the historical and cultural significance of the movement.
+At the time, the senator reposted a message on X titled Let Anioma State Be, written by Sylvester Monye, which outlines the historical and cultural significance of the movement.

 Source: Legit.ng